brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

     * E.g S3 Bucket Policy, KMS Key Policies etc.
 * NOTE: _Lambda Execution Role_ defines what the Lambda fn can do.
 * NOTE: _Function Policy_ defines which services can invoke the Lambda fn.

+AWS Systems Manager Run Command - Run Command not executing on some instances
+1. Ensure the Security Groups allow outbound communication for the instances - SSM agents in the EC2s require communication to the SSM endpoint.
+2. Check the `/var/log/amazon/ssm/errors.log` file - the file shows if there are SSM agent errors.
+3. Ensure the SSM agent is running on the target machine and verify you are running a supported machine type - SSM agent has to be running for the Run Command to work on the EC2.

+S3 pre-signed URLs - pre-signed URLs expiring too fast / before specified expiry time?
+* If pre-signed URL was generated by an IAM Role / STS temporary security credentials that have shorter session expiry than pre-signed URL expiry, then it will override the pre-signed URL expiry.
+* Use an IAM user with long-term credentials if you want longer expiry for S3 pre-signed URLs.